Wizards of the Coast

 If you only have one good stat, other classes are going to be tricky.
-This is because most classes need not only a key ability score but a defensive ability score: Dexterity or Constituion.
+This is because most classes need not only a key ability score but a defensive ability score: Dexterity or Constitution.
 Dexterity helps you avoid getting hit: Constitution helps you survive getting hit.
 If both are low, you are going to have a hard time.
 A rogue is great in this regard because they use Dexterity for pretty much everything.
-A spellcaster can survive with one good stat if they play carefully, but, ideally, they want a good Constitution or Dexterity to survive combat.
+A spellcaster can survive with one good stat if they play carefully, but, ideally, they want a good Constitution or Dexterity, too.

 Wizrads of the Coast